Kieran-who/honours/README.md

 BISON_CHAT=chat-bison@001
 BISON_TEXT=text-bison@001

-GOOGLE_APPLICATION_CREDENTIALS=./googl-access-key.json (or update with the filepath to your Google access key) PROJECT_ID=
+GOOGLE_APPLICATION_CREDENTIALS=./googl-access-key.json (or update with the file path to your Google access key) PROJECT_ID=

 ```